2ndBillingCycle/specialsounds/README.md

 This is a plugin for [HexChat][].

-It provides an `/ssound` command to use to configure the plugin to play specific sounds when specific messages are received.
+It provides the `/ssound` command to play specific sounds when specific messages are received.

 # Installation